innoveit/react-native-ble-manager/README.md

     ...
 }
 ```
-##Note
+## Note
-- Remember to use the `start` method before anything.
+> - Remember to use the `start` method before anything.
-- Android API >= 23 require the ACCESS_COARSE_LOCATION permission to scan for peripherals.
+> - Android API >= 23 require the ACCESS_COARSE_LOCATION permission to scan for peripherals.
 React Native >= 0.33 natively support PermissionsAndroid like in the example.

-##Basic Example
+## Basic Example
 ```js
 import React, { Component } from 'react';
 import {